Shaikh-Shahnawaz/parkash/README.md

-# parkash this simple desktop assitant like friday
+# parkash this simple desktop assitant😎